 AI has found applications in every industry, and the fitness sector is no different.
 Smart fitness wearables, AI-powered fitness apps, and AI and Machine Learning (ML) for gym management are common use cases of AI in fitness.

-But not many people thought that there would come a time when AI will be on the verge of replacing personal trainers and fitness coaches.
+However not many people thought that there would come a time when AI would be on the verge of replacing personal trainers and fitness coaches.
 Yes, AI pose estimation technology has paved the way for AI-based fitness coach solutions.